-Cert-manager is a native Kubernetes certificate management controller.
-It is an add-on used to automate the management and distribution of TLS certificates from various issuing sources.
-Based on periodic status checks, it ensures certificates are valid and automates the renewal of certificates before they expire.
-Cert-manager supports requesting certificates from certificate issuers that support using the ACME protocol.
+Cert-manager conducts periodic status checks to ensure certificates are valid and renews certificates automatically before they expire.
+It supports requesting certificates from certificate issuers that support the Automated Certificate Management Environment (ACME) protocol.
 These certificates are typically trusted on the public Internet by most computers.
 To successfully request a certificate, cert-manager must solve ACME Challenges which are completed in order to prove that the client owns the DNS addresses being requested.

 The integration allows you to easily apply and manage SSL/TLS certificates to any domain or subdomain in the NS1 platform.
-Certificates are important for identity verification, data encryption, and to ensure a secure connection for your end users.
+Certificates are important for identity verification, data encryption, and ensuring a secure connection for your end-users.

 During implementation, you will expose your application via ingress and use the cert-manager tool to specify the certificate authority (CA) you want to use.
 The cert-manager webhook connects to NS1 to allow for DNS validation.
 During validation, a TXT record is created in the NS1 platform which is queried by the CA to verify that NS1 is authoritative for the domain.
 Once validated, the CA issues a certificate to the domain which is then managed via cert-manager.